-- Highlight the fields to include in the report, then click OK.
+- Highlight the fields to include in the report, click OK.

-Problem: When trying to send Web Sched Recall emails, receive a message that emails can't be sent because there are no available time slots.
+When trying to send Web Sched Recall emails, I receive a message that emails can't be sent because there are no available time slots.

 - Patient already has a recall appointment scheduled.

 - Patient has already received a reminder.
 All commlog entries with a type of 'Recall' are considered reminders.

 - It has not been long enough since their last reminder.